-They automatically lose out to Tron's Servbots.
-Their popularity led to one being a joke character in Marvel vs. Capcom 2: New Age Of Heroes, and one of Tron's super combos is summoning all 40 Servbots (sans the one following her) to Zerg Rush her opponent.
+There's also Tron's Servbots.
+Their popularity led to one being a joke character in Marvel vs. Capcom 2: New Age of Heroes, and one of Tron's super combos is summoning all 40 Servbots (sans the one following her) to Zerg Rush her opponent.

 Hyde became somewhat subject to this to those who watched the Tribe season of the Mega Man Star Force anime, as he was changed from a sycophant quasi-Dragon in the game to an out-there, comic relief artist in the anime.
 It didn't hurt that his crowning moment of villainy was kidnapping the hero's mother and throwing her off buildings and bridges Green Goblin-style just for the lulz.